Fresh orange juice, gnarled olive trees and a cloudless sky. Can I tempt you to walk the GR221?

 By now we’d seen a couple of black vultures soaring high above nearby mountains.
 Halfway up L’Ofre they chose to glide directly over us, what an amazing experience.
 These vultures are the largest raptors in Europe and were bought back from the brink of extinction in the 1980s.

 It’s difficult to decide whether the views from the summit or the vultures were the highlight of this walk.
 Up top Cuber reservoir sparkled in the distance and all of the surrounding peaks were cloud free.

 We ate our picnic after descending to the main path.
 My son was mesmerised throughout by a large scarab beetle rolling sheep dung.
 Even more so when he managed to video it falling off the edge of a rock still holding on to the dung.
 Hilarious if you’re a 13 year old boy.

 We returned to our car via the opposite side of the reservoir, accompanied by the sound of sheep bells.
 Photographs are great but it’s the tinkle of sheep bells and the smell of citrus groves that will forever remind me of our Majorcan holiday.

 - We found Soller an excellent base; plenty of tourist facilities but a working town too.
+If you’re staying in the Soller area pop over to my post on things to do in and around Soller.
 We stayed in a centrally located Airbnb flat overlooking a small orange grove.
 The citrus aroma from our balcony was divine!